Sharp bounds for fractional operator with $L^{\alpha,r'}$-H\"ormander conditions: Abstract

 \section{Abstract}

-In this paper we prove the sharp boundedness for a fractional type operator given by a kernel that satisfy a $L^{\alpha,r'}$-H\"ormander conditions and a fractional size condition, where $0<\alpha<n$ and $1< r'\leq \infty$.
-To prove this result we use a new appropriate sparse domination which we provide in this work.
-For the case $r'=\infty$ we recover the sharp boundedness for the fractional integral, $I_{\alpha}$, proved in [Lacey, M. T., Moen, K., P\'erez, C., Torres, R. H. (2010).
+In this paper we provide the sharp bound for a fractional type o\-pe\-ra\-tor given by a kernel satisfying the $L^{\alpha,s}$-H\"ormander condition and fractional size condition, $0<\alpha<n$ and $1< s\leq \infty$.
+To prove this result we use a new appropriate sparse domination provided in this work.
+Examples of these operators include the fractional rough operators.
+For the case $s=\infty$ we recover the sharp bound of the fractional integral, $I_{\alpha}$, proved in [Lacey, M. T., Moen, K., P\'erez, C., Torres, R. H. (2010).
 Sharp weighted bounds for fractional integral operators.
-Journal of Functional Analysis, 259(5), 1073-1097.]
+Journal of Functional Analysis, 259(5), 1073-1097].